 top of page

-This current model has been restored, and offered as USED in the Clearance Collection for discount.
-A crack developed in the handle, and was filled with epoxy colord to match.
-Seen in 4th photo above.
-This particular model is more of the "club" style than the Obsidian sword, with largeer spaced out flakes.
 A type shown most often in the Spanish Codices.
-This replica showcases one of the deadliest prehistoric combat weapons known, the Macuahuitl, or Obsidian war club, or sword.
+This replica showcases one of the most unique weapons known from Mesoamerica, the Macuahuitl, or Obsidian war club, or sword.
 This weapon had its origin in Pre-Columbian Meso-America, and was at its height of use during the Spanish conquest of the 1500's.
 There are few surviving fragments, but during this time of Conquest the Spanish drew many descriptions which are available for study today.
 This and other types are seen in the Codex Mendoza, the Codice Tudela and the Codex Ixtlilxochitl in the Bibliotheque Nationale in Paris, France.

-• This weapon should be considered dangerous and even deadly, and the buyer is responsible for safe use and display of the replica.
+• This weapon can no longer be shipped internationally.
+It should be considered dangerous and even deadly, and the buyer is responsible for safe use and display of the replica.

 bottom of page